Verkhoyansk: Geography

-Religion

-Orthodox Christianity is the most widely professed faith in Verkhoyansk, with a significant non-religious population.
-Shamanism and Aiyy Faith also have a presence in the town.

 Climate

-With an extreme subarctic climate (Köppen climate classification Dfd, Trewartha climate classification Ecle), Verkhoyansk has extremely cold winter temperatures and some of the greatest temperature differences on Earth between summer and winter.
+With an extreme subarctic climate (Köppen climate classification Dsd, Trewartha climate classification Ecle), Verkhoyansk has extremely cold winter temperatures and some of the greatest temperature differences on Earth between summer and winter.
 Average monthly temperatures range from -44.7 C in January to +16.5 C in July.
 Mean monthly temperatures are below freezing from October through April and exceed +10 C from June through August, with the intervening months of May and September constituting very short transitional seasons.
 Located within the Arctic Circle, Verkhoyansk has an extreme subarctic climate rather than a tundra climate, dominated much of the year by high pressure.
 This has the effect of cutting off the region from warming influences in winter and together with a lack of cloud cover leads to extensive heat losses during the cooler months.

 Verkhoyansk is one of the places considered the northern Pole of Cold, the other being Oymyakon, located 629 km (391 miles) away.
 The lowest recorded temperature was -67.8 C, recorded on January 15, 1885, and both February 5 and 7, 1892.
-On 6 February 1933 however, the temperature at Oymyakon reached -67.7 C, just barely above Verkhoyansk's record.
+On 6 February 1933 however, the temperature at Oymyakon reached -67.7 C, just barely below Verkhoyansk's record.
 Only Greenland and Antarctica have recorded lower temperatures than Oymyakon or Verkhoyansk: the lowest directly recorded temperature at ground level is -89.2 C, recorded at the Vostok Station in Antarctica on 21 July 1983, and a temperature of -93.2 C was recorded via satellite observations at the East Antarctic Plateau in Antarctica on 10 August 2010.
 The World Meteorological Organization has recently recognized a temperature of -69.6 C measured in Greenland on 22 December 1991 as the lowest in the Northern Hemisphere.
 The record was measured at an automatic weather station and was uncovered after nearly 30 years.

 In this area, temperature inversions consistently form in winter due to the extremely cold and dense air of the Siberian High pooling in deep hollows, so that temperatures increase rather than decrease with higher altitude.
 In Verkhoyansk it sometimes happens that the average minimum temperatures for January, February, and December are below −50 C.